DAOD 5040-3, Unaccounted-for Military Fatalities from Past Operations

 Place of Interment

-2.6 The majority of remains of Canada’s unaccounted-for military fatalities are recovered and interred outside of Canada.
+2.6 The majority of Canada’s unaccounted-for military fatalities are recovered and buried or interred outside of Canada.

-Note – Until July 1970, Canada interred the human remains of military fatalities, if they died in a place other than Canada or the United States, in a cemetery near the place of fighting or place of death.
+Note – Until July 1970, Canada interred the human remains of military fatalities, if they died in a place other than Canada or the United States, in a cemetery near to the place of fighting or place of death.
 Current regulations concerning the place of interment are set out in QR&O Chapter 24, Casualties and Funerals.
-Additional details are set out in CFAO 24-5, Funerals, Burials and Graves Registration.
+Ceremonial details for burials and funerals are contained in Chapter 11 of A-DH-201-000/PT-001.

-2.7 The remains of Canadian and other Commonwealth unaccounted-for military fatalities recovered in Canada can be interred in Canada or the United States.
+2.7 Canadian and other Commonwealth unaccounted-for military fatalities recovered in Canada can be interred in Canada or the United States.

 Action on the Discovery of Human Remains